AmirOsman03/fraglify/README.md

 - 🌟 **Perfume Reviews**
   - Users can leave a rating and comment on perfumes
   - Displays all reviews related to each perfume

+- ❤️ **Wishlist**
+  - View and manage wishlist items from a dedicated section

 - 🔍 **Filtering & Discovery**
   - Easily explore perfumes by rating, brand, or type